zvory/nodejs-price-server/README.md

 ###Nodejs Price Server
-Live Visualization (assuming server is up) [can be found here.](http://zvoryg.in/viz/)
+Live Visualization of realistically generated prices [can be found here](http://zvoryg.in/viz/) (assuming the server is up).

 __server.js__ Updates a set of prices every 400ms.
 The simulation is relatively sophisticated, it is based on real world economics.
-On update, it broadcasts using sockets the new price.
-Includes logging funcionality.
+All prices are initially generated in a normal distribution, and from there are modeled by a biased random walk.

 __index.html__ Contains the live visualization.
 Real-time updating charts of prices, including 30-day Moving Average.
 Uses [smoothie.js](http://smoothiecharts.org/) for visualization.